-Release date: September 21, 2018 (US)/ October 19, 2018 (UK)
+Release date: September 21, 2018 (US)/September 28, 2018 (UK)

-All Hell literally breaks loose when a ten year old boy accidentally awakens the dead - elbow on the reanimate button, happens all the time - and a sleepy town becomes filled with all kinds of interesting dark creatures.
-With a script from Supernatural writer Eric Kripke expect plenty of laughs as well as kid-friendly scares.
+All Hell literally breaks loose when a ten year old boy accidentally awakens the dead - elbow on the reanimate button when distracted by Twitter, happens all the time - and a sleepy town becomes filled with all kinds of interesting, dark, and decidedly non-living creatures.
+With a script from Supernatural writer Eric Kripke, expect plenty of laughs alongside the kid-friendly scares.

 Release date: October 19, 2018

-Coming from Blumhouse Productions - who saw that coming? - the new Halloween will see Curtis taking on the role of poor Laurie Strode once again.
-Thankfully, the official canon has been wiped clean of all bloodshed since the original 1978 movie, meaning Strode has been free of Michael for the last 40 years and, helpfully, hasn’t actually been murdered.
-Not only is Carpenter executive producer on the project, he’s also promised a fresh new soundtrack, meaning this might just be the true Halloween sequel we’ve been waiting for all these years.
-H20?
-More like H2 NO.
+Coming from Blumhouse Productions - who saw that coming? - the new Halloween will see Curtis taking on the role of poor Laurie Strode once again, in a film wiping to be a direct sequel to the original 1978 movie.
+What does that mean?
+Strode has been free of Michael for the last 40 years and, helpfully, hasn’t actually been murdered.
+Not only is Carpenter executive producer on the project, he’s also promised a fresh new soundtrack (arguably as important as any other part of the equation), meaning this might just be the true Halloween sequel we’ve been waiting for all these years.

 Release date: Fall 2018

 I know, okay?
 There’s no way this one should even be acceptable as a concept, let alone promising as an actual film.
 A remake of Dario Argento’s Suspiria?
 One of the most classic of classics?
 The relentless, claustrophobic, atmosphere-drenched, burning hot Technicolor nightmare against which all surreal supernatural horror Must Henceforeth Be Judged?
 No way.
 Not happening.
 But actually, yes way, Bill and Ted.
 Because this thing sounds savagely good.